oslocodingdojo/circuit-breaker-kata/README.md

 ## Cascading Failure

-In the Pragmatic Bookshelf Podcast of June 2011, Avdi Grimm recounts to Miles Forrest a story of failure handling gone bad.
+In the [Pragmatic Bookshelf Podcast of June 2011](http://pragprog.com/podcasts/show/37), Avdi Grimm recounts to Miles Forrest a story of failure handling gone bad.

-He was working on a distributed system, where worker processes and other services performing unrelated tasks were communicating with one another through the use of queues.
+He was working on a distributed system of worker processes and other services communicating with one another using queues.
 Workers would process jobs from a queue, and occasionally a job would fail.

-The team had rolled their own exception notification system, doing the simplest thing that could possibly work; a code snippet which would catch the exceptions and email the entire dev team a notification using a shared GMail account.
+The team had rolled their own exception notification system; a code snippet which would catch the exceptions and send an email notification to the entire dev team using a shared GMail account.

 One day they rolled out a new release which caused a great deal more of the jobs to fail.
-The jobs were failing, and consequently emailing the dev team with exception notifications.
-In fact, they failed so often that GMail started throttling the account.
-This resulted in SMTP exceptions being thrown when exception notifications for the job failures were being dispatched.

-But the code that reported the exceptions had never been written to handle SMTP exceptions, so it in turn caused the worker to crash.
-So instead of reporting failures, the workers were now just crashing and staying dead.
+Failing jobs caused workers to email the dev team with exception notifications, and the rate of failure notifications caused GMail to start throttling the account.
+This in turn caused SMTP exceptions when sending exception notifications.
+But the notification code had never been written to handle SMTP exceptions, so this in turn caused the workers to crash.
+Instead of reporting job failures, the workers were now just crashing and staying dead.

-But it doesn't stop there.
-While the crashing of workers was bad enough, the actual problem was worse than that.
-The same GMail account was being used for various notifications, not just this worker notification system.
-So other, unrelated systems, who were also using the same GMail account for sending emails, also started getting SMTP exceptions because of the throttling.
-So these unrelated systems were crashing as well.
-So as a result of some error reporting code that wasn't sufficiently robust in the face of exceptions itself, they had all of their systems go down.
-Even the ones unrelated to the job processing.
+While the crashing of workers was bad enough, the problems at hand were even worse.
+The same GMail account was being used by other, unrelated systems, for various notifications.
+These systems now started receiving SMTP exceptions because of the throttling and started crashing as well.

-And that is a classic example of a cascading failure scenario.
+As a result of a bit of error reporting code that wasn't sufficiently robust in the face of exceptions itself, they had all of their systems go down.
+Even the ones unrelated to the job processing -- a classic example of a cascading failure scenario.

 ## Circuit Breaker